 - Write your bucket list – write down the places that you’ve always wanted to see.
 Put these at the top of your priority list.
 Like we always wanted to see Paris, and I’ve always wanted to see a bit of Dubai.
 They’re not too far apart for a one -week trip, so we put those as the “must-go” places on our next trip.

-2. Check Visa and Passport Requirements – Before finalizing any location it is always advicable to check visa requirements and many countries have different visa requirement while many have on arrival visa for country you belong to.
+- Check Visa and Passport Requirements – Before finalizing any location it is always advisable to check visa requirements and many countries have different visa requirements while many have on arrival visas for the country you belong to.
 So check it before finalizing any location.

 - Find nearby friends – One of the things you can do is stop by and see people we know.
 They can help show us around town, and we get to see the local side of a city.
-Plus, sometimes we get homey lodging for the night .
-Plot where any friends or friends of friends are on a map.
+Plus, sometimes we get homey lodging for the night.
+A plot where any friends or friends of friends are on a map.

-5. Decide the Length of Your Trip- decide the length of your trip whether you want to go for one week trip or two day trip as it help you make you identify burden on your pocket well.
+5. Decide the Length of Your Trip- decide the length of your trip whether you want to go for a week trip or two-day trip as it helps you make you identify the burden on your pocket well.

-6. Estimate your budget : estimate your budget to know which are the locations you can go at particular point of time as it fits your pocket well.
+6. Estimate your budget: estimate your budget to know which are the locations you can go at a particular point of time as it fits your pocket well.

-- Book accommodation .
+9. Book accommodation.
 This helps calm us down.
 We mainly want to know that we will have a place to stay when we land and a place to stay near the place where we want to explore.
 Everything else can be filled in later.

-- Plan your activities well – if you want to enjoy any activity or want to try any adventure out there it is always advisable to plan it well before advanced .
+10. Plan your activities well – if you want to enjoy any activity or want to try any adventure out there it is always advisable to plan it well before advanced.

-- Enjoy your tip : the most important part is enjoy your trip, forget all your worries and have your time and enjoy it
+11. Enjoy your trip: the most important part is enjoying your trip, forget all your worries and have your time and enjoy it

 Trackbacks and pingbacks